Tree Conversation Workshop Leader

 I’ve developed artistic processes that can be used to increase the efficiency of the approach to what is known as Restorative Justice.

 I have been a student of various crafts and had several small businesses producing one of a kind craft work.
 This includes knitted wearable art clothing, felted clothing and hangings, (seed) beaded jewelery, collage, printmaking, handmade children’s books, soft scuplture, quilted pillows etc. My work has been part of group shows, individual shows in galleries, shops and private showings in Vancouver, on Hornby Island and in Toronto.
+Currently I make small one of a kind “elemental” beings.
+These are featured in a book called ” The Small Book of Miracles” by Amnon Buchbinder.

 I have been creating and officiating for celebrations and ceremonies ( baby namings, coming of age, marriage and memorials) for 30 years.